Khunjerab Pass: Notability

 This is one of the international borders where left-hand traffic (Pakistan-administered Gilgit-Baltistan) changes to right-hand traffic (China) and vice versa.

 Highest ATM in the world

 The Pakistani side features the highest ATM in the world, administered by the National Bank of Pakistan and linked to China UnionPay and the domestic 1LINK switch.

 Railway

 In 2007, consultants were hired to evaluate the construction of a railway through this pass to connect China with transport in Pakistan's Gilgit-Baltistan.
-A feasibility study started in November 2009 for a line connecting Havelian 750 km, away Khyber Pakhtunkhwa, and Kashgar 350 km away in Xinjiang.
+A feasibility study started in November 2009 for a line connecting Havelian 750 km away in Khyber Pakhtunkhwa and Kashgar 350 km away in Xinjiang.
 However, no progress has been made thereafter and this project is also not part of the current CPEC plan.